olegz/devnexus/demo-function-web/README.md

-#Starting point

-This is where you begin.
-You have two options

-1. Create new project using Spring Initializr and add spring-cloud-function as dependency

-2. Use Spring CLI to create a new project from it which would already have sample code, test and README.
+#Day 2

+This is a module that can be added to the existing project using Spring CLI to add web functionality to your function

 TBD